ADSK

 Valuation Analysis: Is ADSK Overvalued?

-Given a positive net income, the primary valuation metric is the Price-to-Earnings (PE) ratio.
-The trailing PE is elevated at 47.92x, while the forward PE is significantly lower at 15.51x.
-This substantial gap implies the market is pricing in a sharp recovery in earnings growth over the next twelve months, likely anticipating margin expansion and the full annualization of recent subscription conversions.
-Compared to the Software industry, Autodesk's trailing PE of 47.92x and Price-to-Sales ratio of 7.47x are at a premium, though specific industry averages are not provided in the data.
-Typically, such premiums are justified by the company's market leadership, high gross margins above 90%, and strong free cash flow conversion.
-The EV/EBITDA of 30.23x further confirms a premium valuation, reflecting its status as a high-quality, cash-generative franchise within the software sector.
-Historically, the stock's current trailing PE of 47.92x sits well below its own historical range observed in the data, which has seen peaks above 150x during its transition years.
-For instance, the PE ratio was 96.53x as recently as Q1 FY26.
-This suggests the stock is trading at a discount to its own historical valuation, which could indicate either a value opportunity if fundamentals remain intact or a de-rating due to perceived slowing growth prospects.
+Given the positive net income of $316 million, the primary valuation metric is the Price-to-Earnings (PE) ratio.
+The trailing PE ratio is elevated at 47.92x, while the forward PE is significantly lower at 16.38x.
+This substantial gap implies the market is pricing in a sharp acceleration in earnings growth over the next twelve months, likely driven by margin expansion and the full annualization of recent subscription model benefits.
+Compared to the Software industry, Autodesk's trailing PE of 47.92x trades at a premium, though a direct industry average is not provided in the data.
+The forward multiple of 16.38x appears more reasonable if the projected earnings growth materializes.
+The stock's current trailing PE of 47.92x sits well below its own historical highs seen in recent quarters, such as 96.53x in Q1 FY26 and 65.59x in Q1 FY25, but is above the lower end of its historical range (e.g., 39.65x in Q4 FY23).
+This suggests the valuation has compressed from optimistic peaks but is not yet at deeply distressed levels, positioning it in a mid-range that balances growth expectations with recent operational concerns.

 PE